multiply-org/sar-pre-processing/docs/paper.md

 # Applications

-This python package was developed within the Horizon 2020 project called MULTIscale SENTINEL land surface information retrieval Platform (MULTIPLY) (http://www.multiply-h2020.eu/, https://cordis.europa.eu/project/id/687320, https://multiply.obs-website.eu-de.otc.t-systems.com).
+This Python package was developed within the Horizon 2020 project called MULTIscale SENTINEL land surface information retrieval Platform (MULTIPLY) (http://www.multiply-h2020.eu/, https://cordis.europa.eu/project/id/687320, https://multiply.obs-website.eu-de.otc.t-systems.com).
 Furthermore, data processed by this package is used within Sentinel-Synergy-Study S3 project (https://www.researchgate.net/project/Sentinel-Synergy-Study-S3).
-In addition, the python code was used to process Sentinel-1 time series images for the detection and analysis of temporary flooded vegetation [@tsyganskaya_detection_2018; @tsyganskaya_flood_2019] and for the evaluation of different radiative transfer models for microwave backscatter estimation of wheat fields [@weis_evaluation_2020].
+In addition, the Python code was used to process Sentinel-1 time series images for the detection and analysis of temporary flooded vegetation [@tsyganskaya_detection_2018; @tsyganskaya_flood_2019] and for the evaluation of different radiative transfer models for microwave backscatter estimation of wheat fields [@weis_evaluation_2020].

-# Other available python software packages using ESA's SNAP software to pre-process SAR data
+# Other available Python software packages using ESA's SNAP software to pre-process SAR data

 The ESA's SNAP toolbox has been written in Java.
-For python users the developers provide a python interface called Snappy.
+For Python users the developers provide a Python interface called Snappy.
 However, the Snappy interface is lacking in terms of installation, processing performance and usability.
 Hence, the remote sensing community developed different wrappers (e.g. SenSARP, snapista or pyroSAR) to use SNAP processing functionalities by utilizing the SNAP Graph Processing Tool (GPT).

 ## snapista

-Snapista (https://snap-contrib.github.io/snapista/index.html) targets mainly experts remote sensing users with python programming skills.
+Snapista (https://snap-contrib.github.io/snapista/index.html) targets mainly experts remote sensing users with Python programming skills.
 It provides access to the processing operators of all toolboxes (e.g. Sentinel-1, Sentinel-2 or Sentinel-3) within SNAP.
-Expert users can generate processing graphs and execute there generated graphs in a pure Pythonic way.
+Expert users can generate processing graphs and execute their generated graphs in a pure Pythonic way.
-A guideline which processing steps are needed for different applications or which processing steps can or have to be combined are not provided yet.
+Guidelines about which processing steps are needed for different applications, or about which processing steps can or have to be combined, are not provided yet.
-As guidelines how to process different satellite data for different applications is not an easy task to do it exceeds the goal of snapista as a python wrapper for the SNAP software.
+Establishing guidelines about how to process different satellite data for different applications is not an easy task to do and would exceed the goal of snapista as a Python wrapper for the SNAP software.
-Summarizing, snapista provides access to all SNAP toolboxes (not just to Sentinel-1 Toolbox) via python.
+Summarizing, snapista provides access to all SNAP toolboxes (not just to Sentinel-1 Toolbox) via Python.
 But as it provides no default processing chains, snapista will be primarily usable by expert remote sensing users.
 The advantage of snapista is the accessibility of processing operators for SAR and optical data.

 ## pyroSAR

-PyroSAR (https://pyrosar.readthedocs.io/en/latest/index.html) is a python library which provides a python wrapper to SAR pre-processing software SNAP and GAMMA [@wegnuller_sentinel-1_2016; @werner_gamma_2000].
+PyroSAR (https://pyrosar.readthedocs.io/en/latest/index.html) is a Python library which provides a Python wrapper to SAR pre-processing software SNAP and GAMMA [@wegnuller_sentinel-1_2016; @werner_gamma_2000].
 The library provides utilities to read and store metadata information of downloaded satellite data within a database.
 Furthermore, pyroSAR provides access to processing operators of SNAP and GAMMA.
 A default workflow with different user options is provided to process single or time-series Sentinel-1 images.